Jacob Grandison: Personal life

 Grandison was born in San Francisco, California to a Swedish-speaking Finnish mother and an African-American father, and grew up in Oakland, California.
-His mother, Carina, is from Haaga, Helsinki, Finland, and she had met Grandison's father, James, in California when she was an exchange student in the U.S. He competitively swam growing up for the Oakland Undercurrents and competed in the 50 freestyle at the Junior Olympics.
+His mother, Carina, is from Haaga, Helsinki, Finland, and she had met Grandison's father, James, in the United States, when she was a student in the U.S. He competitively swam growing up for the Oakland Undercurrents and competed in the 50 freestyle at the Junior Olympics.
 He graduated from the University of Illinois, Urbana-Champaign with his bachelor's (B.S.) degree in earth, society, and environmental sustainability in 2021, and graduated with his master's (M.S.) degree from the University of Illinois GIES School of Business in business management in May 2022.

 Although being born and raised in the United States, Grandison visited Finland with his family during summers when he was younger.
 He does not speak Finnish, but understands some Swedish, which his mother spoke to him when he was a child.

 Grandison's maternal grandfather was Nils Mustelin, a Finnish professor of physics and an astronomer, and a former member of the Helsinki city council.